Nikon D1 vs Sony RX100 IV

 Body comparison: Nikon D1 vs Sony RX100 IV

 An illustration of the physical size and weight of the Nikon D1 and the Sony RX100 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (75 percent) than the Nikon D1.
 It is worth mentioning in this context that the D1 is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the D1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D1 and their specifications in the Nikon Lens Catalog.